Superformula/cloud-backend-test/INSTALL.md

 | Build Command: `npm.cmd run-script build`
 | Start Command: `npm.cmd run-script start`

-3. Enter your AWS credentials in the console (if you choose access key you'll see the text bellow)
+5. Enter your AWS credentials in the console (if you choose access key you'll see the text bellow)

 Select the authentication method you want to use: AWS access keys ? accessKeyId:  ********************
 ? secretAccessKey:  ****************************************
 ? region:  us-east-1

-4. Get the AppSync GraphQL API Key
+6. generate the files

 RUN:
-> aws appsync list-graphql-apis

-5. generate the files

-RUN:
 > amplify add codegen --apiId [THE_API_ID_THAT_YOU_GOT_ABOVE]

-6. you will be asked to answer a few questions about you consumer application, it should be similar to the one below:
+7. you will be asked to answer a few questions about you consumer application, it should be similar to the one below:

 √ Getting API details
 Successfully added API superformula to your Amplify project